 Quick breads and cakes that are baked in canning jars and then covered with lids are unsafe.
-Many of the "canned" bread or cake recipes are low-acid and have the potential for supporting the growth of the Clostridium botulinum bacteria if it is present inside the closed jar because it is an airtight environment and baked in a low-heat oven.
+Many of the "canned" bread or cake recipes are low-acid and have the potential and can support the growth of the Clostridium botulinum bacteria.
 It is much safer to package up the dry ingredients with mixing and baking instructions or bake the bread in a traditional pan and wrap it attractively as a gift.

 Chocolate sauces are low acid and contain dairy products.
 As a result, using a boiling water bath processing method will make these sauces unsafe and at-risk to develop botulism.
 At this time, there are no tested or approved methods to preserve chocolate sauces with pressure canners.
 The best option for long-term storage for chocolate sauce is freezing.
-Check the National Center for Home Food Preservation for a safe recipe that will remain soft enough to spoon out portions while frozen.
+It will remain soft enough to spoon out portions while frozen.

 When wrapping homemade food gifts, be sure the label includes:

-- List of ingredients (useful for people who have food allergies)
+- List of ingredients (useful for people who have food allergies or dietary restrictions).